Keeping your doors/drawer fronts the same size…

 Measure your cabinet openings

 Now comes the critical part – measuring the cabinet openings for your new doors and drawer fronts.
-While the task itself is easy, the results drive the sizes of the new doors and drawers, so care must be taken in this step.
+Refer to this video for some pointers… While the task itself is easy, the results drive the sizes of the new doors and drawers, so care must be taken in this step.
 We suggest carefully drawing each wall of cabinets on graph paper and noting the opening sizes in each cabinet opening.
 When complete, your sketch might look like this…

 Now, measure for your doors and drawer fronts